 In addition, we may face risks with maintaining regulatory exclusivities for our products, and our protection may be circumvented, even if maintained.
 For instance, orphan drug exclusivity in the U.S. may be rescinded if (i) an alternative, competing product demonstrates clinical superiority to our product with orphan exclusivity; or (ii) we are unable to assure the availability of sufficient quantities of our orphan products to meet the needs of patients.
 Moreover, competitors may receive approval of different drugs or biologics for indications for which our prior approved orphan products have exclusivity.
 Orphan drug exclusivity in Europe may be modified for several reasons, including a significant change to the orphan medicinal product designations or status criteria after-market authorization of the orphan product (e.g., product profitability exceeds the criteria for orphan drug designation), problems with the production or supply of the orphan drug, or a competitor drug, although similar, is safer, more effective or otherwise clinically superior than the initial orphan drug.
 Thus, other companies may have received, or could receive, approval to market a product candidate that is granted orphan drug exclusivity for the same drug or similar drug and same orphan indication as any of our product candidates for which we plan to file an NDA, BLA or MAA.
 If that were to happen, our prior approved orphan products may face competition and any pending NDA, BLA or MAA for our product candidate for that indication may not be approved until the competing company's period of exclusivity has expired in the U.S. or the EU, as applicable.
-For example, in January 2020, the FDA issued a draft guidance to clarify its position on when gene therapy products differ in the genes expressed by the products ("transgenes") and the vectors used to deliver the transgenes are different, then the two gene therapy products are different and could both be approved for the same indication.
-However, there is considerable uncertainty as to the interpretation of these guidelines, if adopted to become final.
-If there are other, lesser differences in the products, FDA would make a case-by-case determination as how to apply orphan exclusivity to the competing product, and it is unclear how such case-by-case determinations would be made.
-As illustrated by this draft guidance, orphan drug exclusivity as applied to gene therapy products is an evolving area subject to change and interpretation by the FDA and therefore we cannot be certain as to how the FDA will apply those rules to our products.
+For example, in September 2021, the FDA issued guidance concerning its position on interpreting when gene therapy products would be considered the "same" or "different" for purposes of orphan drug exclusivity.
+The guidance states that if two gene therapy products have or use different vectors, the FDA generally intends to consider them to be "different" drugs.
+Further, according to the guidance, the FDA generally intends to consider vectors from the same viral group (e.g., adeno-associated virus 2 (AAV2) vs. adeno-associated virus 5 (AAV5)) to be different, when the differences between the vectors impact factors such as tropism, immune response avoidance, or potential insertional mutagenesis.
+However, there is considerable uncertainty as to the interpretation of these guidelines.
+As illustrated by this guidance, orphan drug exclusivity as applied to gene therapy products is an evolving area subject to change and interpretation by the FDA and therefore, we cannot be certain as to how the FDA will apply those rules to our products.

-The patient population suffering from DMD, LGMDs, and CMT 1A is small and has not been established with precision.
+The patient population suffering from Duchenne, LGMDs, and CMT 1A is small and has not been established with precision.
 If the actual number of patients is smaller than we estimate, our revenue and ability to achieve profitability may be adversely affected.